Ahmed Al-Juwaid

-Ahmed Al-Juwaid (احمد الجويد, born 3 February 1995) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Al-Hazem.
+Ahmed Al-Juwaid (احمد الجويد, born 3 February 1995) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Orobah.

 Career

 Al-Juwaid started his career at Al-Omran and spent four seasons at the club.
 On 16 January 2019, Al-Juwaid joined Al-Rawdhah.
 He made 8 appearances as Al-Rawdhah earned promotion to the Second Division by finishing as runners-up in the 2018–19 Third Division.
 On 10 July 2019, Al-Juwaid joined MS League side Al-Nojoom.
 He spent two seasons at the club and left following their relegation.
 On 8 July 2021, Al-Juwaid signed a three-year deal with Pro League side Al-Hazem.
 He made his debut on 12 August 2021 in the 3–3 draw against Al-Taawoun.
+On 24 July 2024, Al-Juwaid joined Al-Tai.
+In September 2025, Al-Juwaid joined Al-Orobah.